Kairos-repl/Github-Account---Kairos/README.md

     messagebox.showinfo("Add Medicine", "This feature will allow you to add a new medicine reminder.")

 def view_schedule():
-    messagebox.showinfo("View Schedule", "This feature will display the medication schedule.")
+    messagebox.showinfo("View Schedule", "This feature will display your medication schedule.")

 def open_settings():
-    messagebox.showinfo("Settings", "This feature will allow users to configure preferences.")
+    messagebox.showinfo("Settings", "This feature will allow you to configure preferences.")

 def show_about():
     messagebox.showinfo("About", "Intelligent Medicine Reminder System\nVersion 1.0\nDeveloped by Drug Testers Team")